kellegous/underpants/README.md

 }
 </pre>

-The `certs` section is optional and its absense will cause your underpants proxy to operate on pure HTTP.
+The `certs` section is optional and its absence will cause your underpants proxy to operate on pure HTTP.
 The key file may be encrypted so long as it is in encrypted PEM format with proper `Proc-Type` and `Dek-Info` headers.
 If you do not know what that means, just use openssl and that is what you will end up with.